More Than $2 Million Settlement Reached in Emmalyn Nguyen Case

 “It didn’t have to happen at all,” said Woodruff.

-He said the family felt settling now was their best option as they did not want to go to trial and relive what happened.MORE NEWS: COVID Vaccine: 70% Of Denver Residents Have Received At Least 1 Dose
+He said the family felt settling now was their best option as they did not want to go to trial and relive what happened.MORE NEWS: Serial Killer Scott Kimball Moved Out Of Colorado

 “They’re heartbroken,” said Woodruff, “and ready to move on to the next chapter in their lives.”